Tail Blazers - Learning Centre

 Remember rule number 1 and Tail Blazers.
 We make sure our products follow rule 1.
 And we also have a list so you can check your foods out for what is really in them.

-Evo - Chicken
+Carna4 - Chicken Dog

 Orijen - Adult Chicken